leonp/leonp.github.io/_work/managing-self-service-project.md

 img: mvp.jpg
 alt: A board with post-its of product features sorted into categories
 excerpt: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
+summary: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 ---

 ## Overview